본문 바로가기

 Likely to Be Approved at Defense Project Promotion Committee

-The selection method for the lead ship contractor of the next-generation Korean destroyer (KDDX) will be decided on December 22, 2025.
-Instead of the previously discussed private contract or competitive bidding methods, a joint development approach between HD Hyundai Heavy Industries and Hanwha Ocean is emerging as the most likely option.
+The selection method for the lead ship builder of the next-generation Korean destroyer (KDDX) will be decided on December 22.
+Instead of the previously discussed private contract or competitive bidding, a joint development approach between HD Hyundai Heavy Industries and Hanwha Ocean is now considered the most likely option.

 Will the KDDX Project Be Concluded After Two Years?

-According to a government official, the Defense Acquisition Program Administration (DAPA) is scheduled to hold a Defense Project Promotion Committee meeting at the Ministry of National Defense in Yongsan, Seoul, on the afternoon of the same day.
-The committee is expected to approve the KDDX project implementation plan, as well as the basic plan for detailed design and construction of the lead ship.
-Since the contractor selection process has been delayed for two years, DAPA has stated its intention to finalize the contractor by the end of the year.
+According to government officials, the Defense Acquisition Program Administration (DAPA) is scheduled to hold a Defense Project Promotion Committee meeting at the Ministry of National Defense in Yongsan, Seoul, on the afternoon of December 22.
+During this meeting, the committee is expected to approve the KDDX project implementation plan, as well as the basic plan for detailed design and construction of the lead ship.
+Since the selection process has been delayed for two years due to disputes over the contractor selection method, DAPA has stated its intention to finalize the contractor by the end of the year.

 HD Hyundai Heavy Industries and Hanwha Ocean have been at odds over whether to proceed with a private contract or competitive bidding.
-The shipbuilding project proceeds in the following order: conceptual design, basic design, detailed design and construction of the lead ship, and construction of subsequent ships.
-HD Hyundai Heavy Industries argues that, as is customary, it should be awarded the contract for the detailed design phase since it has already carried out the basic design.
+The warship construction process consists of concept design, basic design, detailed design and construction of the lead ship, followed by construction of subsequent ships.
+HD Hyundai Heavy Industries argues that, according to established practice, they should be awarded the contract for detailed design since they have already completed the basic design.
 The KDDX project aims to secure six 6,000-ton Aegis destroyers by 2030.
-The company claims that using a private contract method would allow the Navy to fill operational gaps in line with the decommissioning schedule of three Gwanggaeto the Great-class destroyers (DDH-I) currently in service.
+If a private contract is chosen, the Navy asserts that it can fill the operational gap created by the retirement of three Gwanggaeto the Great-class destroyers (DDH-I) currently in service, by aligning the introduction of new vessels with the decommissioning schedule.

-In contrast, Hanwha Ocean has insisted on a competitive bidding process.
-This would involve HD Hyundai Heavy Industries and Hanwha Ocean competing sequentially from the bidding announcement stage to win the final project rights.
-If a competitive bidding process is conducted, HD Hyundai Heavy Industries would face a "security penalty," putting it at a disadvantage.
-This is due to an incident in which internal employees of HD Hyundai Heavy Industries were convicted for secretly photographing and leaking conceptual design materials from Daewoo Shipbuilding & Marine Engineering during the KDDX basic design phase.
-As a result, the security penalty has been extended until December 2026.
+On the other hand, Hanwha Ocean has advocated for competitive bidding.
+In this scenario, HD Hyundai Heavy Industries and Hanwha Ocean would compete sequentially from the initial bid announcement stage to win the final project rights.
+However, if competitive bidding is conducted, HD Hyundai Heavy Industries would be at a disadvantage due to a "security penalty."
+This penalty stems from an incident in which HD Hyundai Heavy Industries employees were convicted of secretly photographing and leaking Daewoo Shipbuilding & Marine Engineering's concept design materials during the KDDX basic design process.
+As a result, the security penalty will remain in effect until December 2026.

-If the selection of the KDDX contractor is finalized as a joint development, two lead ships would be ordered simultaneously, with each company responsible for building one.
-Adopting this approach is expected to reduce costs if additional ships are needed in the future.
-However, it would require the creation of new regulations and systems, and it could be difficult to determine responsibility if technical defects or other issues arise in subsequent ships.
-Notably, DAPA recently requested a legal interpretation from the Fair Trade Commission regarding the possibility of "collusion" under the Fair Trade Act, but the commission reportedly responded that this would be an issue to judge retrospectively, suggesting that the conflict may persist.
+If the KDDX contractor selection ultimately results in joint development, two lead ships would be ordered simultaneously, with each company building one vessel.
+This approach is expected to help reduce costs if additional ships are needed in the future.
+However, it also has drawbacks, such as the need to establish new regulations and systems, and the difficulty of determining responsibility in the event of technical defects or other issues with subsequent ships.
+Notably, DAPA recently requested an authoritative interpretation from the Fair Trade Commission on whether this approach could constitute "collusion" under the Fair Trade Act.
+The Fair Trade Commission reportedly responded that this would be a matter for post-factum judgment, suggesting that the potential for conflict remains unresolved.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.